shossains/OOPProject/doc/Instructions for running ServerQueries.md

 Returns `"{"success": "who knows", "isTest": true, "username":"alexshulzycki"}`

+**IF YOU ARE GOING TO CONSTRUCT A JSON STRING MANUALLY LIKE SO, MAKE SURE IT IS VALID JSON**

 # Testing
 If you dont do this, Andy will kill you.
 And if he doesnt, I will.
-You need to test both the actual logic and calculations, and sending/receiving from the server.
+You need to test both the actual logic/calculations, and sending/receiving from the server.

 ### Writing a test for a ServerQuery query
 You essentially need to do these things: